 A digital body is composed of various small fields that are connected.
 They have edges, and so the final design pattern has edges.
 Other than the big fashion houses, Hochleitner works with very exact scans.
-His aim is not to have a pretty end product but to have a design pattern that depicts the body in the most accurate way possible.
+His aim is not to have a pretty end product but to have a design pattern that depicts the body accurately.
 At this point, he stopped to look at the standardised measuring system.
 Instead, he found a way to custom the size and form of the design and create clothes that fit perfectly.

 Apart from the basics in fashion design, the students learn about robotics, 3D printing, simulation technology, and how to work with biomaterials.
 At the same time, they get to experiment with traditional production craft, like weaving, knitting, and draping techniques.
 The students need to know how fashion works.
 From there, the aim is to find something that can be changed and find an innovative solution to accomplish this.

 It is almost impossible to produce completely sustainable garments, says Ploier.
 But now, during a global sanitary crisis and the lookdown of various economies, we see that a lot is possible that we would not have thought of before.
 We are used to exchanging clothes regularly.
 The economy needs this consumer behaviour.
 Jeans have predetermined breaking points so that, sooner or later, they will have to be replaced.
 Ploier hopes that with new technology, we can reduce the production and to focus again on quality rather than quantity.
 The production of high-quality clothes will be more expensive, but they will also stay alive much longer.